eugenewebdevs/workshops/workshops-2021/microservice-2021/README.md

 ## About

-Micro services are a great way to get some single purpose logic with out ahving to add servers.
+Micro services are a great way to get some single purpose logic with out having to add more servers.
 AWS makes this very easy and offers this at a totally freee tier.

 In this example we will create a slash command for Slack.
-This allows yoou to connect Slack to pretty much anything on the web.
+This allows you to connect Slack to pretty much anything on the web.

-This is menat to be a continuation to our 2019 workshop: https://github.com/eugenewebdevs/workshops/tree/master/workshops-2019/microservice
+This is menant to be a continuation to our 2019 workshop: https://github.com/eugenewebdevs/workshops/tree/master/workshops-2019/microservice

 ## Required